GodChaosProd/ProdSet/README.md

 More information can be found on the codex, but this addon adds in 6 SPOs and 3 NPCs!
 It also introduces a new sort of SPO, known as an HSPO (The H stands for "Hybrid") which can play multiple scenarios!

+There is an optional Alternate Lee-Zha mod that you can decide to use if you wish, but do be warned that it also adds in a new tile.

 Thanks, and have fun!